Kuuuube/Pressure_Emulation/README.md

 **Line Offset:** The length in pixels to continue drawing after max pressure is reached.

 **Pressure Deadzone:** Adds a pressure deadzone at the set pressure percent (match this value to your Tip Threshold in the Pen Settings tab).

+**Continuous Mode:** Repeats the line drawing after applying the specified offsets and divisors.

+**Continuous Mode X Offset:** The length in pixels to offset the line in the X axis every repeat.

+**Continuous Mode Y Offset:** The length in pixels to offset the line in the Y axis every repeat.

+**Continuous Mode Pressure Divisor:** The number to divide the pressure resolution by every repeat.

+**Minimum Pressure Resolution:** The minimum pressure resolution to emulate.